yonicohen96/cleaner-robot-ga/README.md

 # cleaner-robot-ga
 A solver for the Coverage Path Planning (CPP) problem that uses a genetic algorithm approach.
-The rationale for this implementation is detailed in [this paper](paper.pdf) Supports multiple robots scenarios.
+The rationale for this implementation is detailed in [this paper](paper.pdf).
+Supports multiple robots scenarios.
 This solver uses the  [DiscoPygal](https://www.cs.tau.ac.il/~cgl/discopygal/docs/index.html) framework.